HL7/fhir-ips/input/pagecontent/Structure-of-the-International-Patient-Summary.md

 #### History of Past Problems

-The History of Past Illness section contains a description of the conditions the patient suffered in the past.
+The History of Past Problems section contains a description of the conditions the patient suffered in the past but are no longer tracked in the Problem List section of the IPS.

 #### History of Pregnancy (status and history summary)